 If you have any further questions, don’t hesitate to get in touch: email@example.com

-Who can vote in the primary patronage survey?
+Who can vote in the patronage processes?

 Parents of children / young people living in the catchment area can vote.
 To vote you will need your child’s PPS number and your Eircode.
 The catchment area maps are defined by the Department.